Darkseal/CORSflare/README.md

 ...
 And so on.

+The proxy has been designed to run within a Cloudflare Worker, which is freely available for up to 100.000 requests per day;
+this basically means that you can use this proxy to put any external web page within a `<iframe>` element, and/or call a external API via AJAX, and/or to bypass any common CORS restriction without spending a penny, assuming you don't have enterprise-grade service level requirements.

 ### Wait a minute... what is CORS?
 If you've stumbled upon this project there's a high chance you already know what CORS actually is and why you need to bypass such policies: if that's the case, just skip this section and go ahead.